data-8/zero-to-data-8/content/v2/pedagogy/syllabus.md

 ## Homework

 Homework in Data 8 is used for course grading as well as to guide students through the material.
-The homework uses a package called OKpy for auto-grading student homework.
+The homework uses a package called OkPy for auto-grading student homework.
 This can be used in two primary ways:

 1. Grading is performed locally (on the students own computer) in order to give live feedback